 • Rougher face may scuff up golf balls

-If you're looking to maximize spin rates, the TaylorMade Milled Grind 2 is definitely a sand wedge worth considering.
-The deep and pronounced ZTP RAW grooves make the club face stand out from others and the sharpness of the grooves might even leave some scuff marks on your golf ball.
-However, while the laser etching is advanced, it still falls short in generating elite spin rates compared to models like the Callaway JAWS MD5 or Titleist Vokey SM8.
+The deep, pronounced ZTP RAW grooves create visible texture on the face, and the sharpness of the grooves may leave scuff marks on your golf ball.
+While the laser etching is advanced, it does not quite reach the elite spin rates of the Callaway JAWS MD5 or Titleist Vokey SM8.

 Check Current Price ↗